SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Related work

 \section{Related work}

-We further describe the foundational ideas of blind spot networks and denoising vision transformers that our model is related to.
+We further describe the foundational ideas of blind-spot networks and denoising vision transformers that our model is related to.
 We introduce their properties and usual training schemes and give the context for our advances.